 Journalism was my husband’s profession.
 His name was Alan Worley and the ‘six honest serving-men’ gave his work the acuity and aplomb that propelled his novel, ‘Uprising in Eden,’ a tale of human duplicity in the garden of Eden, to fame.
 Following its prodigious success, he’d pulled the plug on his newspaper work and devoted himself to lecturing and giving readings, although after a year they had dried up.
 After all, one can only talk about the same stuff so many times, before running out of people who want to hear it.
 Then Alan had withdrawn from public life to work on the novel’s successor.

-One thing he always said, “if inspiration doesn’t strike, I’ll write ‘I don’t know what to write,’ just to get my pen going.”
-Yes, he was of the old school, “none of your new fangled computer gubbins for me, thank you very much!
+One thing he always said was, “If inspiration doesn’t strike, I’ll write ‘I don’t know what to write,’ just to get my pen going.”
+Yes, he was of the old school, “None of your new-fangled computer gubbins for me, thank you very much!
 Shakespeare didn’t need a bloody computer!”

 He never published another book.
-“For God’s sakes Jude, it’ll be ready when it’s ready, stop yammering on about it!”
+“For God’s sake, Jude, it’ll be ready when it’s ready, stop yammering on about it!”
 Money grew tight and we had to forgo the waterfalls and lava fields.
 Then liver cancer struck.
-Three months later we were burying him in a lavish ceremony, attended by literary lions who likely neither remembered nor cared about him…
+Three months later we were burying him in a lavish ceremony, attended by literary lions who likely neither remembered nor cared about him.

 “Hey, Steve, I just got a call from Jude Worley, Alan’s widow!”

 “The guy who just died.
 Uprising in Eden!” said Martin Simmons, CEO of Whartons Publishing.